Aamir-Meman/terraform-jenkins-ec2/README.md

-# terraform-jenkins-ec2
+# terraform-jenkins-compute-gcp
-This is demo repository for Terraform integration with jenkins.
+This is demo repository for Terraform integration with Jenkins and GCP cloud provider.
-# terraform-jenkins-ec2